solangegueiros/chainlink-bootcamp-2024/README.md

 Run the function GetTemperature to add your City, Temperature in Sol's contract.

 The goal is to have the cities / temparatures of all students :)

+## Congratulations!

+You made it!

+If you need help or have any doubt go to the Chainlink [Discord](https://chain.link/discord)

+Channel: Bootcamp